bait-lang/bait/README.md

 ## Key Features
 > **Note** Bait is in an alpha state.
 Incomplete features are marked with :construction:.
 Breaking changes may occur.

-- Clean and simple syntax that is easy to learn
+- Clean, simple and consistent syntax
-- :construction: type and memory safety with immutability by default
+- Type and memory safety with immutability by default
-- JavaScript backend
+- JavaScript backend (NodeJS)
 - :construction: C and native backends
-- :construction: cross-platform support and cross-compilation
+- :construction: Cross-platform support and cross-compilation

 ## Documentation
 - [Language Overview](docs/docs.md)